 Let’s show the world that we want authenticity; we want to see people rocking their individuality so that we can learn how to rock our own.

 You can start right now.
 Support magazines that champion women of all sizes and that don’t criticise and body-shame them.
 Buy clothes from companies that are using different sized models.
 Check out some of the Instagram accounts below and look at them from a place of non-judgement and see how that helps you to see your own beauty.

 Here’s a few I Instagram accounts where women are rocking their own bodies and their own personalities:

 - Emma Breschi

 - Megan Jayne Crabbe

-And while you are at it, use the opportunity of social media to get curious about women of different races, nationalities and skin colour than you.
-This is a diverse world we live in – open your eyes to it all!
+And while you are at it, use the opportunity of social media to get curious about women of different races, nationalities and skin colour.
+This is a diverse world we live in – open your eyes and your heart to it all!